L42-AI/AH/README.md

 - pip install customtkinter

-When running main.py, user will be prompted with a GUI.
+When running main.py, user will be prompted with a Graphical User Interface (GUI).
 This will provide the options to reproduce any of our 5 experiments, or, create your own experiment.
 When selecting this, the user is presented with two switches: Heuristics and Algorithms, these represent the possible heuristics and algorithms to be run.
 If you only select Heuristics, the algorithm will initialize 300 times and then present you with a historgram plotting the malus and the frequency.
 If however, you also turn on Algorithms, you are presented with a number of options to customize the algorithm:

 - Modes:
 - Hillclimber single core